wolfSSL/wolfssl/wolfcrypt/src/port/maxim/README.md

 and not for any other application.
 Please implement your own rtc/time code for anything else.

-For more infromation about the TPU, MAA, and TRNG please refer to the [MAX32665/MAX32666 User Guide: UG6971](https://www.analog.com/media/en/technical-documentation/user-guides/max32665max32666-user-guide.pdf)
+For more information about the TPU, MAA, and TRNG please refer to the [MAX32665/MAX32666 User Guide: UG6971](https://www.analog.com/media/en/technical-documentation/user-guides/max32665max32666-user-guide.pdf)

 # MAXQ1065/MAX1080